 From Gillimanuk, west Bali port, the drive is approximately 4 hours to the drop-off point in Seminyak and this will be the end of the Mount Bromo and Mount Ijen adventure.

 Alternatively, you are welcome to be dropped off in Banyuwangi if you wish to explore more of East Java on your own accord.

 The rocky path down into the crater of Mount Ijen

-Sulphur vapours rising from the crater of Mount Ijen
+Sulfur vapors rising from Mount Ijen

 It is quite a faced paced itinerary though it is an expedition you will never forget, so please don’t forget to smile and enjoy!